Consumer Medicine Information (CMI)

 This leaflet answers some common questions about TYSABRI Concentrated Injection Solution.

-If you do not understand anything your doctor has told you, please ask your doctor again.
+If you do not understand something your doctor has told you, please ask your doctor

 If you have any questions about using this medicine, ask your doctor, nurse or pharmacist.